shyr/pyweb/README.md

-### Sample python web application with flask and Redis
+### Simple python web application with flask and Redis